 My name is Paul Duarte.
 I am a graduate of University of Massachusetts Dartmouth, with a Master of Arts in Professional Writing.
 I was a part of iFixit for my technical writing class and even taught the project to students of my own.
-Now, I'm an Associate Sales Proposal Writer at PTC in Boston, Massachusetts.
+Now, I'm an Employee Communications and Engagement Specialist at PTC in Boston, Massachusetts.

 I was a graduate student at the University of Massachusetts Dartmouth, where I earned my Master of Arts in Professional Writing in 2015.
 In this program, I learned techniques of rhetoric, business communication, technical communication, along with specific production skills from programs like Adobe InDesign and Photoshop.
 Also, I learned to communicate with different types of audiences, which enhanced my adaptability in my writing.